cdoucet/intphys/README.md

 * You need Python>=3.6 installed as `/usr/bin/python3.6` (else you
-  need to tweak the UnrealEnginePython plugin [here](https://github.com/20tab/UnrealEnginePython/blob/master/Source/UnrealEnginePython/UnrealEnginePython.Build.cs#L11) so that it can find python>=3.6).
+  need to tweak the UnrealEnginePython plugin [here](https://github.com/20tab/UnrealEnginePython/blob/master/Source/UnrealEnginePython/UnrealEnginePython.Build.cs#L11) so that it can find python>=3.6 in a non-standard path, for exemple in a virtual environment).
 You also need the dataclasses module (in the standard library with python>=3.7).
 To install it on ubuntu 16.04, have a:

         sudo add-apt-repository ppa:jonathonf/python-3.6
         sudo apt-get update